Wonton Noodles

 Cooked mushroom sauce in a pan.

-Step 4.
-Prepare Mushroom Sauce: Soak mushrooms in the warm water until soft, then squeeze out excess water and reserve the liquid.
-Slice the mushrooms.
-Heat 1/2 tablespoon of oil in a small saucepan, stir-fry garlic and mushrooms for 1 minute, then add the remaining ingredients (except cornstarch mixture) and bring to a boil.
-Cover and simmer for 20 minutes, stir in the cornstarch mixture to thicken, adjust seasonings if needed, and set aside covered.
+Let’s make the mushroom sauce!
+First, soak the mushrooms in warm water until they’re soft, then squeeze out any extra water and keep the liquid.
+Slice up the mushrooms.
+Heat 1/2 tablespoon of oil in a small saucepan, toss in the garlic and mushrooms, and stir-fry for about a minute.
+Then, add the rest of the ingredients (except the cornstarch mixture) and bring it to a boil.
+Cover it up and let it simmer for 20 minutes.
+Stir in the cornstarch mixture to thicken it up, taste it, and adjust the seasoning if you need to.
+Set it aside, covered.

 Cooked wontons with soup and topped with chopped scallion.

-Step 5.
-Prepare Vegetables and Cook Wontons: Boil water in a pot and blanch the choy sum, drain, and set aside.
-In the same pot, cook wontons in batches for 1–2 minutes until done, stirring occasionally.
-Drain and set aside, or serve in chicken broth garnished with spring onions.
+Alright, let’s get the veggies and wontons ready!
+First, bring a pot of water to a boil and blanch the choy sum for a minute, then drain and set it aside.
+In the same pot, cook the wontons in batches for about 1–2 minutes, stirring occasionally.
+Once they’re done, drain them and set aside.
+You can either serve them on their own or in some chicken broth, topped with spring onions.

 Wonton mee served with char siu, wontons, choy sum, and soup.

-Step 6.
-Prepare Noodles: In a shallow serving bowl, add one serving of the seasoning sauce.
-Boil the same water used for blanching vegetables and cook 100g (3 oz.) of noodles for 30 seconds or until done.
-Drain with a sieve, rinse under cold water for 5 seconds, then dip back into the boiling water to rewarm.
-Transfer the noodles into the serving bowl and toss them in the seasoning sauce.
-Add 6 tbsp of the mushroom sauce and toss again.
-Add a dash of white pepper.
-Garnish the noodles with choy sum, wontons and sliced char siu pork.
-Serve immediately with pickled green chillies and a bowl of wonton soup.
-If you like it spicy, mix the noodles with some Sriracha chilli sauce.
+Let’s get those noodles ready!
+Start by adding one serving of the seasoning sauce to a shallow serving bowl.
+Bring the same water you used to blanch the veggies back to a boil and cook 100g (about 3 oz.) of noodles for 30 seconds or until they’re done.
+Drain them with a sieve, rinse under cold water for about 5 seconds, then dip them back into the boiling water to warm them up again.
+Once they’re nice and hot, toss them in the seasoning sauce, then mix in 6 tbsp of the mushroom sauce and a dash of white pepper.

 Pro Tips For The BEST Wonton Mee